-In this course, the student will analyze the measures used to process a crime scene, identify the techniques used to search for and find evidence in a crime scene, and discuss the requirements for obtaining a search warrant.
+In this course, students will analyze the measures used to process a crime scene.
+They will also identify the techniques used to search for and find evidence in a crime scene.
+Additionally, they will discuss the requirements for obtaining a search warrant.
 (Pre-requisite: FOIN 1010)